-Irish residential mortgages subject to forbearance measures decreased by €514m from €985m at 31 December 2020 to €471m at 31 December 2021, compared to a decrease of €231m in the 12 months to 31 December 2020.
-The decrease in the forbearance portfolio was due to the sales of non-performing mortgage portfolios completed during the year.
-The Bank continues to closely monitor the residential mortgage portfolio for potential latent risk as the expiry of government support measures to support customers during COVID-19, may be delaying the realisation of forbearance and affordability issues.
+Irish residential mortgages subject to forbearance measures decreased by €201m from €471m at 31 December 2021 to €270m at 31 December 2022.
+The decrease in the forbearance portfolio was due to the sale of non-performing mortgage portfolio completed during the year.
+The Bank continues to closely monitor the residential mortgage portfolio for potential latent risk resulting from macroeconomic factors including cost of living and interest rate increases.